Boat partnerships and boat syndicates

 Why is boat share growing in popularity and what are the advantages and pitfalls?
 We explain how boat partnerships and syndicates work.

-Sometimes buying a boat is better shared.
+Sometimes buying a boat is better shared and partnerships and syndicates can offer a great, cost and time-effective solution.
 Sharing a boat enables all the benefits of boat ownership to be enjoyed, without the major impact on time and finances that doing so usually entails.
 Given that most vessels spend the majority of their life unused and just sitting on their mooring, it is perhaps surprising that shared ownership is not more common.
 Slicing maybe three-quarters off the price of buying and running a boat makes owning a decent model affordable and cuts the cost of even the most expensive marinas down to a palatable sum.

 Sharing is also ideal for those who'd like a boat, but know they realistically don't have enough time to use one to justify full ownership.
 It also works for those who want to take part in a number of different types of sailing, perhaps dinghies at a local club, competitive sportsboat racing, and a more cruising-oriented yacht for family sailing.
 Another advantage is that unexpected expenditure can be less painful – for instance at around £5,000, re-engining a 35ft yacht will blow a big hole in any individual’s budget, but is more palatable if shared.

 Don’t be put off by the common myths about sharing boats.
 These usually concern unsuccessful syndicates with poorly maintained boats and friendships torn apart.
 While there are undoubtedly some syndicates that go wrong, most are successful, with well maintained boats whose owners get more time afloat than many who own their boat outright.